saltsystemslab/BreadcrumbFilter/README.md

 numactl -N 0 -m 0 ./Tester MT_Config.txt outMT.txt analysis
 ```
 **Please be advised that running the same benchmark consecutively will erase previous results of the same benchmark.**

+## WiredTiger Benchmarks
+We additionally support incorporating each of the filters into WiredTiger.
+We benchmark by first inserting many key-value pairs into WiredTiger.
+Then, for each filter, we reconfigure the cache size of WiredTiger so that the sum of the cache size and the filter size is WiredTigerQueryCacheSize.
+After this, the database is queried for many keys, with the (inverse of) the fraction of negative queries being a configurable parameter.
+Before querying the database, the filter is queried, and negative queries are filtered out.

+See example WiredTiger benchmarks in the build directory.
+One important thing to note is that these benchmarks may use a significant amount of disk space, depending on the dataset size.
+Additionally, tests should be run fixing the configuration for WiredTiger: the program normally avoids rebuilding the database between consecutive runs, but if the parameters change, it must.
+Additionally, there may be some bugs if a test file contains several different database configurations; we did not test this case.
+Finally, do not run multiple of these tests simultaneously, as every test creates the same directory for the database.

 ## Building With Cuckoo XOR Hash Function
 The code using the PQF hashing mechanism by default.
 If you would like to use the cuckoo hash function for load factor experiments, please rebuild the CMake with the following command:
 ```shell